wuqs-net/base16-windows-terminal/README.md

 ## "256" Variants

-**TL;DR:** If you don't want your ANSI Bright Yellow color to look like your background colour, use the "256" variants.
+**TL;DR:** If you don't want your ANSI Bright Yellow color to look like your background colour in terminal, use the "256" variants.

 *Acknowledgement:* The following is taken from [base16-item2](https://github.com/tinted-theming/base16-iterm2).